What are the Best Options for Roofing on a Modern Farmhouse?

 By far the most common roofing system used on a modern farmhouse roof is standing seam metal roofing.
 Standing seam Metal Roofing is bent and custom-fabricated to fit your home.
 It has beautiful straight lines to complement contemporary design while being extremely durable and sustainable.
 It has the added benefit of coming in many colors, some of which are Energy Star Rated.
 Standing seam also has three distinct styles of panels; smooth, striated and ribbed.
 Ribbed and striated panels do not only add more flare to the roof, but they are also functional deterrents of oil canning, a normal effect of heat where it creates temporary warping of the roof panels.
 This is much like when a thin sheet pan warps in an oven.

 Wood shake has already seen its best years in the roofing industry, however, there are impressed metal options with the style of wood shake.
 Increasingly, home insurance companies are getting away from insuring homes with wood shake roofs due to the potential fire risk associated with the aging and drying of the wood.
 Fortunately, impressed metal is a great option to reduce the weight of your roof covering and dramatically increase the fire rating.

-While slate is very expensive and heavy, it also will likely outlast your homes structural integrity as some slate is rated for up to 300 years.
-Slate roof tiles do vary in thickness, size, and colors which all determine price and durability of the slate.
-While slate is certainly a perfect roof covering for many homes it is not right for farmhouse designs or budgets.
+While slate is very expensive and heavy, it also will likely outlast your home’s structural integrity as some slate is rated for up to 300 years.
+Slate roof tiles do vary in thickness, size, and colors which all determine the price and durability of the slate.
+While slate is certainly a perfect roof covering for many homes it is not right for farmhouse designs on a budget.

 While we normally would never recommend your average 30-year laminated shingle for any farmhouse design, designer asphalt shingles might fit the bill and the budget.
 Designer shingles are typically cheaper than metal and slate but still have a great style to them.
 Options like Owens Corning Berkshire shingles or GAF Camelot II shingle.